-LFRAG(128) length (in terms of number of atoms) of fragments used in the constructions of the hessian matrix of the system.
+NFRAG number of fragments used in constructing the hessian matrix of the system matrix of the system.
 The atoms that make up the fragments and the system must be in the same order.
 The \$HESS of the various fragments must be stacked one after the other.